NickBlow/nick-blog/public/articles/planetscale-local/index.md

           let formattedRows: any;
           if (Array.isArray(rows)) {
             formattedRows = rows;
+            // Make sure date fields are returned as strings in MySQL format
+            // This matches PlanetScale's behavior
           } else if ("affectedRows" in rows) {
             const okPacket = rows as OkPacket;
             formattedRows = [